 [Section 36 amended by No. 49 of 1979 s.
 16; No. 59 of 2004 s.
 141.]

-37. Hearing of dispute by Commissioner
+37. Disputes, Commissioner’s powers to determine etc.

 (1) Where the Commissioner has advised the parties to a dispute that he proposes to determine the dispute under this section the Commissioner may, after the time referred to in section 36, and whether or not either party to the dispute has made any written submissions to him relating to the dispute, determine the dispute or the Commissioner may appoint some person to hear and determine the dispute.

 (2) Without limiting the generality of the powers conferred on the Commissioner or person pursuant to subsection (1), where the Commissioner or person is satisfied —